pierreHmbt/FedCP-QQ/README.md

 ## Container

-The reposity contains codes for FedCP-QQ, and FedCP$^2$-QQ.
+The reposity contains codes for FedCP-QQ, and FedCP^2-QQ (DP version).

 ## Requirements